Movatterモバイル変換

 The Faroe Islands Portal

-Færeyinga Saga and the writings ofDicuil place initial Norse settlement in the early 9th century, withGrímur Kamban recorded as the first permanent settler.
+Færeyinga saga and the writings ofDicuil place initial Norse settlement in the early 9th century, withGrímur Kamban recorded as the first permanent settler.
 As with the subsequentsettlement of Iceland, the islands were mainly settled byNorwegians andNorse-Gaels who also broughtthralls (i.e. slaves orserfs) ofGaelic origin.
-However, new study has found that Viking colonizers of the Faroe Islands and nearby Iceland had different origins.
+However, a 2024 study found that Viking colonizers of the Faroe Islands and nearby Iceland had different origins.

 Selected article -show another